-\texttt{h315} and \texttt{h323} are two much simpler cases involving each only two clusters.
-Starting from about $14\,\rm{pc}$, the size of the mass-dominant cluster (\texttt{cluster0}) of \texttt{h315} does not increase much until $z=3$ when it suddenly suffers the gravitational influence of two dark halos (at respectively $z\cong 2$ and $z\cong 1$).
+\texttt{h315} and \texttt{h323} are two much simpler cases, each involving only two clusters.
+Starting from about $14\,\rm{pc}$, the size of the mass-dominant cluster (\texttt{cluster0}) of \texttt{h315} does not increase significantly until $z=3,$ when it suddenly suffers the gravitational influence of two dark halos (at respectively $z\cong 2$ and $z\cong 1$).
 This is sufficient to puff-up its size up to $25\,\rm{pc}$ at $z=1$.
-The merger with the second cluster (\texttt{cluster1}) is responsible of the final size, $R_{1/2,\rm{fin}}=56.9\,\rm{pc}$.
-The main halo of \texttt{h323} does not suffer any strong perturbation until $z=1.3$ where it suddenly interacts with a star-free dark halo that merges at $z=1$.
-This merger induces an abrupt increase of the halo virial mass as seen in Fig.~\ref{fig:MhalovsTime}.
-Note that in this DMO run, the second cluster (\texttt{cluster2}) still didn't merged at the end of the simulation, contrary to the hydro run.
-This is not surprising owing to differences between the two runs, in term of resolution and baryonic physics, that leads to differences in the dark halo masses \citep[see for example][]{garrison-kimmel2017}.
-Needless to say that if this second cluster would have merged, it would have contributed to the further increase of the size of the final UFD.
-With a virial mass of respectively $4.2\cdot 10^{8}$ and $3.8\cdot 10^{8}\,\rm{M_\odot}$ (see Tab.~\ref{tab:ufds2}) \texttt{h315} and \texttt{h323} are the lightest halos among our sample which explain their simple build-up history which results in quite compact UFDs however less compact than some observed UFDs candidates.
+The merger with the second cluster (\texttt{cluster1}) is the major factor responsible for its final size of $R_{1/2,\rm{fin}}=56.9\,\rm{pc}$.
+The main halo of \texttt{h323} does not suffer any strong perturbation until $z=1.3,$ where it suddenly interacts with a star-free dark halo that merges at $z=1$.
+This merger induces an abrupt increase in the halo virial mass as seen in Fig.~\ref{fig:MhalovsTime}.
+We note that in this DMO run, the second cluster (\texttt{cluster2}) has still not merged at the end of the simulation, contrary to the hydrodynamics run.
+This is not surprising given the differences between the two runs in terms of resolution and baryonic physics, which leads to differences in the dark halo masses \citep[see e.g.][]{garrison-kimmel2017}.
+It is clear that if this second cluster had merged, it would have contributed to a further increase in the size of the final UFD.
+With virial masses of $4.2\cdot 10^{8}$ and $3.8\cdot 10^{8}\,\rm{M_\odot}$ (see Table~\ref{tab:ufds2}) respectively, \texttt{h315} and \texttt{h323} are the lightest halos among our sample.
+This explains their simple buildup history, which results in relatively compact UFDs, albeit less compact than some observed UFD candidates.